SingleManTH/agiletoolkit.org/docs/overview/design.md

 And Agile Toolkit gives you additional ways to extend your objects:

 * Use call-backs (hooks) to inject event-aware code
-* Inject new methods into any object at runtime with addMethod() or even into all objects simultaniously (as PHP5.5 traits do for classes)
+* Inject new methods into any object at runtime with `addMethod()` or even into all objects simultaniously (as PHP5.5 traits do for classes)
-* Replace standard classes with your own (so you can, for example, swap out the default Grid class).
+* Replace standard classes with your own (so you can, for example, swap out the default `Grid` class in a `CRUD` View).

  The Extensibility features in Agile Toolkit add agility to your development process.